-Tuition for the 2019-2020 academic year is \$18,535 per term, which covers instruction, use of instructional facilities, and health care service through the College infirmary.
+Tuition for the 2019-2020 academic year is \$19,265 per term, which covers instruction, use of instructional facilities, and health care service through the College infirmary.

-Students without their own hospital coverage must purchase a Dartmouth College hospital insurance policy for approximately \$3,250 per year.
+Students without their own hospital coverage must purchase a Dartmouth College hospital insurance policy for approximately \$3,891 per year.

-The total cost of a year in the BE program, including tuition, books, room, board, and incidentals, will be approximately \$70,000-74,000 for the academic year 2019-2020.
+The total cost of a year in the BE program, including tuition, books, room, board, and incidentals, is approximately \$70,000-74,000 for the academic year 2020-2021.
 Financial aid can significantly lower the yearly cost.